 The basic model that we introduced in the previous section represents closely the assumptions put forward in~\citet{Tainter.1988}.
 Here a society may get caught in the energy-complexity spiral as the increased or even flat demand for energy increases its complexity (measured as the size of the administrative body $N_A(t)$) when being faced with ever new problems.

-One obvious downside of the above model setup is that, once selected, an administrator $A$ does not change its role back to become a labourer $L$ (or $C$) again.
+One obvious downside of the above model setup is that, once selected, an administrator $A$ does not change its role back to become a laborer $L$ (or $C$) again (rachet effect).
 This decision is motivated by findings that social mobility is predominantly stable or upward rather than downward within \citep{Stawarz.2018} and across generations~\citep[e.g.,][]{adermon_intergenerational_2018}.
-Similarly, it is only possible to become an administrator $A$ if one is selected from the set of coordinated labourers $C$, meaning that a spontaneous jump in hierarchy is permitted within the logic of the model.
+Additionally, it is only possible to become an administrator $A$ if one is selected from the set of coordinated laborers $C$, meaning that a spontaneous jump in hierarchy is not permitted within the logic of the model.

 However, in order to increase social mobility, we also aim to investigate a version of our model that allows for the nodes to randomly change their state with a fixed small probability.
 Such dynamics can be interpreted as the loss or gain in socio-economic status within or across generations.
 Within the logic of our model such an additional process is implemented as follows.
 At the beginning of each time step $t$ every node changes its state with probability $p_e$ either from $A$ to $L$ or $C$ (depending on whether it is connected to another administrator), or from $L$ or $C$ to $A$.
 We expect that this allows to regulate the complexity of the society and possibly avoid its unlimited growth (as for this setting the complexity may also decrease as the problems/shocks become smaller again).
-Hence, such process should cause a sustainable ratio between the size of the administration $N_A$ and the body of labourers $N_L+N_C$.
+Hence, such process should cause a sustainable ratio between the size of the administration $N_A$ and the body of laborers $N_L+N_C$.
 Note that if we set $p_e=0$, we again obtain the dynamics of the model setup that is outlined in the model description.